zhangjiangen11/voronoishatter/README.md

 var num_samples: int
 # (optional) A 3D texture to finely control the seed placement
 var texture: Texture3D
-# (optional, default 1.0) The size of the voronoi cell itself.
+# (optional, default 1.0) The size of the Voronoi cell itself.
 Not yet implemented.
 var cell_scale: float = 1.0
 ```